Exhibition — 20 May until 26 Aug 2017

 Platform for discussion

 The Stedelijk is mounting this presentation to create a platform to discuss how designers, architects and companies can have a meaningful impact on the lives of refugees.
 What works and what doesn’t?
 Does a design offer a feasible, workable solution, or is it a far-off utopian dream?
 Is it useful to focus on refugees as a separate group?
 Do some designs (such as a sticker with ‘Refugees Welcome’) stigmatise or welcome?
 Is the western perspective of some designers a help or hindrance?
 Are refugees’ real needs actually addressed?Exhibition at two locationsThe exhibition Solution or Utopia?
-Design for Refugees will take place at two locations: aside from the Stedelijk, part of the presentation will be on view at Lola Lik, a creative hub situated near the asylum seekers centre in the former Bijlmerbajes prison in Amsterdam.
+Design for Refugees will take place at two locations: aside from the Stedelijk, a small part of the presentation will be on view at Lola Lik, a creative hub situated near the asylum seekers centre in the former Bijlmerbajes prison in Amsterdam.
 On show at this location are projects that are made in cooperation with refugees, like for example the furniture by Cucula.The Stedelijk Museum is collaborating on the project with Refugee Company, which is based there.Two Syrian architecs, Mary Farwy and Michael Barchini, made the design for this exhibition.

 The address of Lola Lik: H.J.E.
 Wenckebachweg 48.